mdrichardson/FUTpuppeteer/README.md

 *__Note: This does not work with FIFA 19.
 You can probably adapt it to do so, but I haven't been developing this for several months.__*

+## FIFA 19 FAQ

+**Q: Will you be making a bot for FIFA 19?**

+Not likely.
+You'll see updates here if I ever do, but I've got a lot more projects to work on before I can move onto this again.

+**Q: How do I avoid detection?**

+As far as I can tell, EA only monitors for:

+* mismatched HTTP request headers
+* PinEvents for HTTP requests that don't fire when they should
+* Too many requests (HTTP or clicks)
+* Too fast of requests (HTTP or clicks)
+* Being too slow to respond to CAPTCHA
+* Running for many hours in a day
+* Running for too long without a break

+**Q: Should I make an auto-clicker bot myself (with Selenium)**

+If I were to do it over again, I'd just build one off of [oczkers' FUT API wrapper](https://github.com/futapi/fut) instead of Selenium.

+There aren't any HTML elements the bot can pull for card IDs.
+This becomes a massive slow-down once special cards are released (TOTS, POTW, etc) and a single player has 5-6 cards.

+***

 *__Note: This repo is not meant for the public.
 You're welcome to use it, but I am not providing support and you'll need to be semi-experienced with Python to get it running.__*

+***

+## FUTPuppeteer for FIFA 18

 This is an auto-clicker bot used to trade players and items on FIFA Ultimate Team's Web App.